 - High-growth: Exposure to high-growth FAAMG companies.

-- Low Cost: The expense ratio is .20, meaning that for every $1,000 invested, you pay Invesco $2 for their service (this is why we like ETFs more than mutual funds).
+- Low Cost: The expense ratio is .20, meaning that for every $1,000 invested, you pay Invesco $2 for their service (this is an advantaged of ETFs over mutual funds)

 Cons of QQQ

 - Diversification: QQQ gets beaten up worse than the other indices when tech stumbles.
-If its tactical allocation to one sector keeps you up at night, consider a fund with even more diversification, like the Vanguard S&P 500 ETF (VOO).
+If its allocation to growth stocks keeps you up at night, consider a fund with even more diversification, like the Vanguard S&P 500 ETF (VOO).

-- Volatility: Your portfolio will go up and down more frequently (compared to VOO) if you own QQQ due to the high-growth nature of the companies in the Nasdaq.
+- Volatility: Your portfolio may go up and down more frequently (compared to VOO) if you own QQQ due to the high-growth nature of the companies in the Nasdaq.

 Is QQQ a Bubble?

-Wall Street is in trouble if QQQ is a bubble – the FAAMG names that constitute 44% of QQQ are also major parts of other popular funds, like the S&P 500, albeit to a lesser degree.
+Wall Street is in trouble if QQQ is a bubble – the Big Tech names that constitute 44% of QQQ are also major parts of other popular funds, like the S&P 500, albeit to a lesser degree.

 However, many believe that tech companies are overvalued and due for a cooling-off period.
-While this may be true for corporations in the FinTech or Cybersecurity space, we don’t believe that the leaders of QQQ are a bubble, at least not in the sense of the Dotcom Bubble.
+While this may be true for corporations in the fintech or cybersecurity space, we don’t believe that the leaders of QQQ are bubbly.

 These are not your traditional companies of the past – they do not operate in the conventional market silos previously defined.